 An India Pale Ale is a much more hoppy beer.
-It has a floral, earthy, citrusy, piney, fruity, and yes, bitter flavor notes.
+It has floral, earthy, citrusy, piney, fruity, and yes, bitter flavor notes.
 So at its origin, the IPA was a more intense version of the Pale Ale and characterized by an abundance of hops.

 In many ways, that is still an accurate description today but it’s not that easy.
 The term IPA has been used to describe a wide variety of modern craft beers.
 That alone makes this a complicated topic.
-To shed more light about India Pale Ale, let’s dig into the history and its different styles to better understand the slight differences…
+To shed more light on India Pale Ale, let’s dig into the history and its different styles to better understand the slight differences…

 A Brief History Of The IPA Beer Style

-First of all, they are not beers specifically brewed in or from India.
+First of all, IPAs are not beers specifically brewed in or from India.
 The story behind the exact birth of the IPA beer style is often debated, but most agree that what became later known as IPA was pale ale prepared for shipment to India in the late 1700s and early 1800s.

 It was said to be the answer to the problem of providing beer for the British Empire in the east.
 It was too hot to brew in India, so what was needed was a beer that could survive the grueling six-month journey from Britain intact.

-Hops, a natural preservative, was added in greater number to the grist and was brewed to a higher strength to aid the transport to India.
+Hops, a natural preservative, were added in greater number to the grist and brewed to a higher strength to aid the transport to India.
 With more hops comes a higher alcohol content too – so these tend to not only be a bit more bitter than a pale ale, but they also have more carbonation and a lot more dominating flavors from the hops.

 IPAs gained popularity in the United States in the 1970s and the style underwent a craft beer rediscovery in the 1980s.
 Modern examples are inspired by classic versions, but shouldn’t be assumed to have an unbroken lineage with the exact same profile.